doyaGu/BallancePlayer/README.md

 **Bug Fixes**

-- Fix the problem that player change screen mode incorrectly.
+- Fix the problem that player changes screen mode incorrectly.
 - Fix the problem that player can not startup if a wrong path setting exists.

 **Changed**